 (iii) If a beneficiary has given a regular contribution and died due to any cause (before age of 60 years), his/her spouse will be entitled to join and continue the scheme subsequently by payment of regular contribution or exit the scheme as per provisions of exit and withdrawal.

-9. PM CARES Fund -Prime Minister’s Citizen Assistance and Relief in Emergency Situation Fund: Is a public charitable trust initiated by the Prime Minister Narendra Modi.
-This national trust is created with the objective to meet the distressed and dreadful situation like COVID-19 in times ahead.
-PM CARES was initiated on March 28, 2020, under the chairmanship of the Indian Prime Minister with Ministry of Home Affairs, Defence Minister and Finance Minister as the ex-officio Trustee.
+9. PM CARES Fund -Prime Minister’s Citizen Assistance and Relief in Emergency Situation Fund: This is a public charitable trust initiated by Prime Minister Narendra Modi.
+This national trust is created with the objective to meet the distressed and dreadful situations like COVID-19 in the times ahead.
+PM CARES was initiated on March 28, 2020, under the chairmanship of the Indian Prime Minister with the Ministry of Home Affairs, Defence Minister and Finance Minister as the ex-officio Trustee.

 10. Aarogya Setu: The Government of India took the initiative to fight the Coronavirus pandemic.
 It launched a mobile application to spread the awareness of COVID_19 among the citizens of India through an app called Aarogya Setu.
 The Aarogya Setu mobile app has been developed by the National Informatics Centre (NIC) that comes under the Ministry of Electronics and Information Technology.
 For detailed information, visit the link of Aarogya Setu given above.

 11. Ayushman Bharat: Launched in 2018 by Prime Minister Narendra Modi Ayushman Bharat is a health scheme.
 It is the largest government-funded healthcare programme in the world with over 50 crore beneficiaries.
 The Ayushman Bharath programme has two sub-missions PM-JAY & HWCs.